Mtkanedigikital/distribution-lottery-app/README_dev.md

 ### Git and Commit Related
 - The repository name is standardized as `distribution-lottery-app` (all lowercase).
+- README files are also subject to version control like program files.
+However, revision history is managed in Git commit logs, not inside README itself (if needed, prepare a separate CHANGELOG.md).

 ### Operation Flow
 1. Modify files in VSCode.